 - TIFF or JPEG: Combination of both black and white/ color pixels with a minimum of 500 dpi.

 Figure Caption: Please make sure that each figure has its own suitable caption.
 Captions should be supplied separately but not added attached to the figure.
 The caption includes a brief title and a short description of the figure.
 The text added should be written in a summarized way, however, symbols and abbreviations should be explained.

 Guidelines for Tables

 Please submit tables as editable text and not as images.
 Tables should be placed either next to the relevant text in the article or placed on separate pages at the end.
 Tables should be named consecutively in accordance with the appearance in the text.
 Please make sure that the information provided in the tables does not duplicate elsewhere in the article.

 Citation in the text: It should be noted that every reference cited in the text is also present in the reference list.
 Unpublished results and personal communications are not recommended in the reference list.
-References included in the bibliography should follow the standard reference style Vancouver of the journal.
+References included in the bibliography should follow the standard AMA Referencing Style of the journal.

 Reference Links: In order to increase the visibility of the research, please indicate the online links of the references.
 Please ensure the data provided in the references are correct and allow us to create links to abstracting and indexing services like Scopus, PubMed.
 Copying references should be made carefully as they contain errors.
 Using DOI (Digital Object Identifier) in references is highly encouraged.

 A DOI is a permanent link to any electronic article.
 An example of the DOI used for an article include: